Freakwill/pyrimidine/paper/paper.md

 There are three fundamental classes in `pyrimidine` constructed by the metaclasses: `BaseChromosome`, `BaseIndividual`, `BasePopulation`, to create chromosomes, individuals and populations respectively.

 Constructing an individual, `SomeIndividual`, consisting of several `SomeChromosome`, is as simple as defining `SomeIndividual = BaseIndividual[SomeChromosome]`, where `BaseIndividual` is the base class for all individual classes.
 Similarly, a population of `SomeIndividual` could be `BasePopulation[SomeIndividual]`.
+The expression is borrowed from the module `typing`[].

 For convenience, `pyrimidine` provides some commonly used subclasses, so users do not have to redefine these settings.
-By inheriting these classes, users gain access to the methods such as, cross and mutation.
-Genetic algorithms generally use binary encoding. `pyrimidine` offers `BinaryChromosome` for the binary settings.
-By inheriting from this class, users have binary encoding and algorithm components for two-point cross and independent gene mutation.
+By inheriting these classes, users gain access to the methods such as, crossover and mutation. `pyrimidine` offers `BinaryChromosome` for the binary encoding as used in classical GA.

-Generally, users start the algorithm design as follows, where `MonoIndividual` enforces that individuals can only have one chromosome.
+Generally, the algorithm design starts as follows, where `MonoIndividual`, as an individual class, just enforces that the individuals can only have one chromosome.

 ```python
 class MyIndividual(MonoIndividual):